 Venezuela has supposedly been working on a similar model termed “petro” since the same year.
 The Venezuelan government has also announced the launch of “petro gold” in the following year, allegedly pegging the crypto to the value of oil, gold, and other resources.

 The use of Blockchain technology to CBDC brings along a plethora of unique advantages.
-HC Net, specifically, is the most production-ready blockchain available to support the CBDC requirements with regards to scalability and privacy.
-It helps business entities to transfer assets and settle payments in real-time cutting across international borders by applying Blockchain Technology.
+Ethereum, specifically is the most production-ready blockchain available to support the CBDC requirements with regards to scalability and privacy.